flowtoolz/flowtoolz.github.io/_drafts/2018-07-10-how-a-minimalistic-productivity-app-changed-my-life.md

 ## 3. How I Use Flowlist

 I've been using Flowlist daily for more than a year now, and it had a huge impact on my life.
 I feel more in control and on the ball with my various endeavours.
-I do more in a day and I do more of the important stuff.
+I do more in a day and more of the important stuff.

 At the same time, nothing gets lost: no errand, no urgent task, no small idea.
 Knowing that nothing gets lost made me calmer and more relaxed, and it improved my ability to concentrate on the task at hand.